 What are my usage rights for the NMAL content?

 The NMAL Commercial and Educational Usage Agreement allows for two levels of content usage, depending on what type of organization licenses the product.
 If you are using the web site at, or under the license of, a college, university, school, public library, general corporation, or hospital, you may only use the images for educational, non-commercial projects.
-You may not publish the images on a public web site, or use them for promotion, marketing or sales.
+You may not publish the images on a public web site, or use them for promotion, marketing, or sales.
 For more examples of restrictions, please read the full agreement.

-How do I find images?
+How do I find images and animations?

 What file formats are the images and animations available in?

 Downloadable images are available in two formats:

 - JPEG (Joint Photographic Experts Group): JPEG files are suitable for use in presentations, posters, web sites, and other media.

 - PDF (Portable Document Format): PDF files are ideal for printing as handouts.

 - MP4 (MPEG-4 Video): Narrated animations are downloaded as MPEG video files that can be viewed in standard video players.
 They are available in SD (standard-definition resolution), and HD (high-definition resolution), depending on your user account permissions.

 - The JPEG Images are 370 x 540 pixels, or approximately 5 x 7.5 inches.